corneliusweig/kubernetes-lxd/README.md

    Run `lxc list` to ensure that your machine `k8s-lxc` is up and running.

+   Note: To get an overview over the supported base images, run

+       lxc image list images:

 2. Usual lxc containers are quite restricted in their capabilities.
    Because we need to run docker and kubernetes in the lxc container, it is required to give the container the capabilities to manage networking configuration and create cgroups.
    For that, run `lxc config edit k8s-lxc` and merge in the following settings: